GuillermoBustosPerez/Backed-flakes-categories/README.md

 Landmarks of each artifact were placed using Viewbox Version 4.1.0.12 (<http://www.dhal.com/viewbox.htm>).
-Placement of landmarks was done using a flake template and landmarks were relaxed to minimize bending energy.
+Placement of landmarks was done using a flake template (available at
+<https://doi.org/10.5281/zenodo.7085139>) and landmarks were relaxed to
+minimize bending energy.
 Resulting point coordinates were exported into .xlsx files.

 </div>